ckf42/codelib/py/readme.md

 ## personalPylib.py

-Some python scripts I have written, for general purposes.
+Some python scripts I have written.
 May be used in other scripts.

 ## pipRemovable.py

 A python script to check the dependencies of packages.
 Depends on `pip` and `pipdeptree >= 0.5.0` (ironically).

 **WARNING** the functionality depends on `pipdeptree`.
 If `pipdeptree` does not detect dependencies correctly (e.g. as optional), this script also gives incorrect answers.
 Check the dependencies yourself before actually uninstalling packages.

+## ReplotOnZoom.py

+A simple class that replots the bitmap on zooming and paning

 ## wormholeQR.py